 Developments in neuroimaging may make the empirical study possible.
 The memes should be considered as living structures, not just metaphorically, they are physically residing in the brain.
 The word meme originated with Richard Dawkins 1976 book The Selfish Gene, inspired by the work of geneticist L. L. Cavalli-Sforza, anthropologist F. T. Cloak, and ethologist J. M. Cullen.

 The evolution depended not on the particular chemical basis of genetics, but only on the existence of a self-replicating unit of transmission—in the case of biological evolution, the gene.
-The meme exemplified another self-replicating unit with potential significance in explaining human behavior and cultural evolution.
+The meme exemplified another self-replicating unit with potential significance in explaining human behaviour and cultural evolution.

 The possibility that ideas were subject to the same pressures of evolution as were biological attributes was discussed already in Darwin’s time.
 T. H. Huxley claimed that ‘The struggle for existence holds as much in the intellectual as in the physical world.
 A theory is a species of thinking, and its right to exist is coextensive with its power of resisting extinction by its rivals.

-Memes generally replicate through exposure to humans, who have evolved as efficient copiers of information and behavior.
+Memes generally replicate through exposure to humans, who have evolved as efficient copiers of information and behaviour.
 Because humans do not always copy memes perfectly, and because they may refine, combine or otherwise modify them with other memes to create new memes, they can change over time.